jeromefellus-sekoia/meshroom/docs/tutorial.md

     raise NotImplementedError("Implement the setup mechanism here")
 ```

-We'll certainly have to implement the actual python logic (using HTTP requests libraries, or whatever is required to programmatically automate the configuration of a myedr plugin).
+> In a future realease, we'll certainly have to implement the actual python logic (using HTTP requests libraries, or whatever is required to programmatically automate the configuration of a myedr plugin).

 Notice the `.get_secret` methods on the Plug and Instance objects: they allow you to securely store and retrieve sensitive configuration tokens to remotely operate your Instances.
 Integrations, Instances and Plugs can define arbitrary settings in their `definition.yaml` so that users get prompted for necessary values upon `meshroom up`, interactively.